HuiGong-dev/blog_source/content/posts/grab-your-homework-with-python-and-telegram-bot.md

  ![Table_details](/image/table_details.png)

- All right, time to right some code to get all the homework links.
+ All right, time to write some code to get all the links.

 ### Write the code